coreyflynn/realTimeUSA/README.md

 An example implementation of real time data views on a US map built on top of socket IO

-US based tweets from the twitter streaming API are shown on a map drawn with D3 using topoJSON
+US based tweets from the twitter streaming API are shown on a map drawn with D3 using topoJSON.
+Howler is used for manipulating sounds.

 ## Get this rig up and running!
 ### Install dependencies